rusili/AC-Android/lessons/arrays-arraylists/arrays-ArrayLists-HashMaps/README.md

 int[] intArray = new int[5];
 ```

+Arrays have numbers associated with each element stored within them, corresponding to the order in which they appear.
+This number is called an index.
+The plural of index is indices.
+The first element of any array with at least one element is said to be at index 0 - this is because in Java, lists start at 0, and not 1.

 A programmer who wants to know how many elements have been assigned to an array, or how many indices for elements have been allocated during initialization of this array, may use the ```.length``` property, which may be called on all array objects:

 ```java